Degree: Master of Science (M.Sc.)

 Program structure

-The master’s degree program in Water Science and Engineering offers an interdisciplinary and research oriented education right at where water-related engineering and natural sciences meet.
-Graduates of this program are capable of independently developing strategies and technical solutions for sustainable management of water resources.
-Their complex area of work is located between the conflicting priorities of efficient use of limited water resources, increasing demands in their protection, handling of hydrometeorological extreme events and impacts of the global change on the water cycle and water-related cycles of materials.
+The master's degree program in Water Science and Engineering offers an interdisciplinary, research-oriented education at the interface of water-related engineering and natural sciences.
+Graduates are able to independently develop strategies and technical solutions for the sustainable management of water resources.
+In doing so, they are active in the complex field of tension between the efficient use of limited water resources, the increasing demands on their protection, the handling of extreme hydrometeorological events and the effects of global change on the water cycle and water-related material cycles.

 The study program Water Science & Engineering at the Karlsruhe Institute of Technology (KIT) with the degree Master of Science (M.Sc.) provides an interdisciplinary, research-oriented education at the interface of water-related engineering and natural sciences.
 The objective is to develop strategies and technical solutions for the protection and sustainable management of water resources as well as the handling of hydro-meteorological extreme events.